buildpacks/rfcs/text/0000-add-author.md

 ## RFC PR Link

-Instead of an author field, we could enforce that a link to the original RFC PR be added to the RFC after it's merged.
-This would make it easier to find the author and the history.
+Instead of an author field, we could only enforce that a link to the original RFC PR be added to the RFC after it's merged.
+This would make it easier to find the author and the history, but we would need to ensure that all authors are represented in the PR.

 # Prior Art
 [prior-art]: #prior-art